With huge amounts of data, it can be challenging to come up with clear-cut conclusions or summarize information from a simple spreadsheet table view.

 How to Make a Pivot Table in Google Sheets

 Below are some quick and easy steps to create a pivot table in Google Sheets using a simple dataset.
+Also, see our how-to video above for a full step-by-step walkthrough on how to create pivot tables.

 Step 1: Open your data set